Walmart Global Tech logo

 No Single Source of Truth

-Critical information such as KPIs and use cases were scattered across emails, chats, one-off documents, and word of mouth—often owned by different collaborators—making it difficult to find, maintain, or trust the latest information.
+Critical information such as KPIs and use cases were scattered across multiple channels, making it difficult to find, maintain, or trust the latest information.

 Inconsistent Intake & Prioritization